Travel n Tour

 *Ddukbokki

-If you get a chance to visit Seoul, don’t miss this delicious dessert called Ddukbokki.
-The name translates to ‘stir-fried squid’ but refers to small deep-fried octopus balls served inside a bowl of gochujang.
+If you can visit Seoul, don’t miss this delicious dessert called Ddukbokki.
+The name translates to ‘stir-fried squid’ but refers to small deep-fried octopus balls in a gochujang bowl.
 Traditionally, Ddukbokki is made by frying sliced potatoes, chopped onion, and spring onions.
 But nowadays, there are many different ways to cook this dish.
-You can either stir fry the ingredients separately or combine them at once.
-Another option is to use instant ramen instead of potato for making the dough.
-However, if you want to try authentic Ddukbokki, make sure to order it from restaurants specializing in street foods because most vendors do not add any seasoning.
+You can either stir-fry the ingredients separately or combine them at once.
+Another option is using instant ramen instead of potato to make the dough.
+However, if you want to try authentic Ddukbokki, order it from restaurants specializing in street foods because most vendors do not add any seasoning.

 *Korean barbecue

 This is another local dish that is popular among the locals.
 Koreans consider eating out on the streets to be part of their culture.
 This tradition has been passed down through generations and continues today.
-When ordering kalbi, bulgogi, or galbi, ask your server what cooking style they prefer.
-Kalbi is usually grilled over charcoal while bulgogi is marinated then pan-fried.
+When ordering Kalbi, bulgogi, or Galbi, ask your server what cooking style they prefer.
+Kalbi is usually grilled over charcoal, while bulgogi is marinated and pan-fried.
 Korean barbecue is traditionally eaten outdoors, so choose a restaurant where you can enjoy the fresh air.
-If you’re looking for something lighter, opt for steamed rice bowls or spicy chicken soup.
+Opt for steamed rice bowls or spicy chicken soup if you want something lighter.

 * Octopus

 In Seoul, people love to eat octopus.
 There are two types: regular octopuses and giant ones.
-They both taste great, whether fried, braised, stewed, or even raw.
+They taste great, whether fried, braised, stewed, or raw.
 Some places offer only octopus; others serve various kinds of seafood together.
-One thing to note about octopus is that its tentacles tend to fall off easily.
-So whenever possible, buy live octopus rather than frozen ones.
-Octopus serves as a good source of protein since it contains high amounts of iron, zinc, vitamin B12, selenium, phosphorus, potassium, magnesium.
+One thing to note about octopuses is that their tentacles tend to fall off easily.
+So whenever possible, buy live octopuses rather than frozen ones.
+Octopus is a good protein source since it contains high amounts of iron, zinc, vitamin B12, selenium, phosphorus, potassium, and magnesium.
 It also provides fiber, which helps lower cholesterol levels.

 *Pork and potato soup